AntonioLaurance/DronesFlood/README.md

     </p>
 </div>

-In addition, this warmer climate has another collateral effect, which is the rise in sea level, an additional consequence that although is mainly caused by global warming, its two main causes are the expansion of sea water (a phenomenon that occurs when it gets warm) and of course, the added water from melting ice caps and glaciers, thus, having a total average sea level rise since 1993 of [102.5 mm](https://climate.nasa.gov/vital-signs/sea-level/#:~:text=Global%20sea%20levels%20are%20rising,of%20seawater%20as%20it%20warms.).
+In addition, this warmer climate has another collateral effect, which is the rise in sea level, an additional consequence that, although is mainly caused by global warming, its two leading causes are the expansion of seawater (a phenomenon that occurs when it gets warm) and of course, the added water from melting ice caps and glaciers, thus, having a total average sea level rise since 1993 of [102.5 mm](https://climate.nasa.gov/vital-signs/sea-level/#:~:text=Global%20sea%20levels%20are%20rising,of%20seawater%20as%20it%20warms.).

 <div align="center">
     <img src="fig/seaLevel.png" width="500">